calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * [British Informatics Olympiad 2010: Round One Exam](https://www.olympiad.org.uk/papers/2010/bio/bio-10-exam.pdf)
     * Q1 Anagram Numbers (A Grade)
     * Q2 Die Tipping (Degree/Professional)
+If you can complete 'Die Tipping' or 'Puzzle Game' you can work as a professional developer.

 Documenting Each Project